ConnorLee2/WeatherApp/README.md

 ## How to use
 * Search for your city using search bar.
-* Swap between current forecast view and weekly forecast view, simply tap on "Current Weather forecast" and vice versa.
+* Swap between current forecast view and weekly forecast view by simply tapping on "Current Weather forecast" and vice versa.
 * Access settings by tapping on the 'gear' icon.

 ## Technologies used